Labbeti/dcase2024-task6-baseline/README.md

 ### Complexity

-Here is also the number of parameters and multiply-accumulate operations (MACs) during training and inference:
+Here is also an estimation of the number of parameters and multiply-accumulate operations (MACs) during training and inference:

 | Name | Model part | Value |
 | --- | --- | --- |